Davisy/Twitter-Scraping-App/README.md

 ## Run Streamlit

-To access and use the application, run the command below and browse the link provided in your browser.
+To access and use the application,donwoload or clone the reposityr and then run the command below.
 > streamlit run app.py

+Finally browse the link provided in your browser.